 Webchat available: Tuesday & Wednesday 1pm-5:30pm and Thursday 9am-1pm

-Our free, independent and confidential Helpline is available to anyone in the legal community, including families and support staff.
-We support all sectors of the legal profession – solicitors, barristers, barristers clerks, judges, legal executives, trade mark attorneys, patent agents, costs lawyers and paralegals, including those studying and in training.
-Calls and emails to the LawCare helpline are answered by trained staff and volunteers who have first-hand experience of working in the law.
+We offer free, independent and confidential support through our helpline, webchat and email service.
+We are here to listen and offer emotional support.
+Our services are available to anyone in the legal community, including families and support staff.
+We support all sectors of the legal profession – solicitors, barristers, barristers clerks, judges, legal executives, chartered trade mark attorneys, patent attorneys, costs lawyers and paralegals, including those studying and in training.
+All calls, chats and emails are responded to by trained staff and volunteers who have first-hand experience of working in the law.
 We understand life in the law.
-We are here to listen and offer emotional support.
 We provide a space to talk through how things are for you, whatever is on your mind.
 We can signpost you to other support agencies too.

 You can read our policies on confidentiality, data protection, service standards, and other policies, by clicking here.

 Have you used our support service?
 Let us know what you thought, how we helped, and what we could improve.
 Email firstname.lastname@example.org

 The LawCare support service is for those who work in the legal profession and their families, we do not offer legal advice to the general public.
 If you need legal advice The Law Society of Ireland can help you identify a solicitor close to where you live.
 You can also contact Citizens Information or search for your nearest Legal Advice Clinic.

 You may like to read this blog on how talking helps from one of our helpline volunteers.

 *If you urgently need to speak to someone outside of helpline hours call the Samaritans on 116 123.